 One thing that distresses and bewilders curators and collectors of El Anatsui's sculpture is the burden the artist places on them to make important decisions about the work's installation.
 Puzzling as it might seem, his apparent laissez-faire attitude toward the process of presenting his monumental metal sculptures, which can invoke anything from aesthetic grace to imponderable awesomeness, is a crucial aspect of his artistic philosophy.
 There is an element of play, which the artist often speaks about.
 He ignores the ingrained urge of collectors and curators to treat his works with near-sacral deference; they are play objects that can be touched or rearranged with little or no regard to his original design.
 The sculptures that emerge from his studio are not simply the final product of his rigorous, conceptual, and exacting technical processes.
 Rather, they are suggestions or proposals for what is possible once the works enter other spaces and contexts beyond the artist's studio.
-There is an inexorable link between his flexibly constituted sculptures and the ambivalent, shifting relationship that has defined the past and present histories of Africa and the West.1) Our awareness of this intriguing connection between the formal and conceptual in his work completely changes the meaning and implication of the play his sculptures invite, and complicates our interactions with them.
+There is an inexorable link between his flexibly constituted sculptures and the ambivalent, shifting relationship that has defined the past and present histories of Africa and the West.17 Our awareness of this intriguing connection between the formal and conceptual in his work completely changes the meaning and implication of the play his sculptures invite, and complicates our interactions with them.

-EL ANATSUI, GLI (WALL), 2010, aluminum bottle caps, rings, copper wire, dimensions variable, detail and installation views, Rice Gallery, Houston / GLI (WAND), Aluminium-Flaschenverschlüsse, Ringe, Kupferdraht, Masse variabel, Detail und Installationsansichten.
+El.
+ANATSUI, GLI (WALL), 2010, uluminum bottle caps, rings, copper wire, dimensions variable, detail and installation views, Rice Gallery, Houston / GLI (WAND), Alaminium-Flaschenverschlüsse, Ringe, Kupferdraht, Masse variabel, Detail and Installationsonsichten.
 (PHOTOS: NASH BAKER)

 There is, however, what seems like a strain of idealism in Anatsui's methodology, evident in what he sees as the pedagogical potentialities of his manipulable work; he uses his sculptures to awaken the latent artist in the privileged curator and collector.
 This notion-which stops short of the radical utopianism of Joseph Beuys's social sculpture theory-reveals, in practice, the fact that artistic creativity of the ambitious kind (perhaps taken for granted by those who, like Anatsui, are endowed with lots of it) is not freely available to everyone, including curators and collectors.
-How else does one explain the anxiety and distress of those entrusted with composing what Anatsui calls "data" without instructions from the artist-if not that they do not subscribe to his theory of panhuman, high-artistic ability?2)

-In any case, the labile structure of Anatsui's sculptures and the relational and participatory practices they motivate, or insinuate, are the most visible manifestation of his longstanding meditation on time.
-If he has one enduring article of faith, it must be something closely aligned with the popular maxim that "no condition is permanent."
-As I have written elsewhere, this is "one of the more ubiquitous affirmations in modern Africa of the precarious place of human beings in the scheme of things."3) Capacious in its applicability, this maxim has been propagated and illustrated by popular musicians and sign painters, and is often invoked in everyday speech to affirm, or explain, the quirky trajectory of history, the bewildering capriciousness of contemporary life, and the inscrutability of what is yet to come.
+How else does one explain the anxiety and distress of those entrusted with composing what Anatsui calls "data" without instructions from the artist-if not that they do not subscribe to his theory of panhuman, high-artistic ability?20 something closely aligned with the popular maxim that "no condition is permanent."
+As I have written elsewhere, this is "one of the more ubiquitous affirmations in modern Africa of the precarious place of human beings in the scheme of things."5) Capacious in its applicability, this maxim has been propagated and illustrated by popular musicians and sign painters, and is often invoked in everyday speech to affirm, or explain, the quirky trajectory of history, the bewildering capriciousness of contemporary life, and the inscrutability of what is yet to come.
 That is to say, our understanding of the past, present, and future must always be provisional.
 As Anatsui has noted, this explains the prevalence of orality as the primary mode of social discourse and remembrance in African societies.
 It is to this condition of provisionality-with all its philosophical, existential, and formal implications-that his work aspires.4)